Posted On August 23rd, 2011 Author Amy Wheaton

 Posted On December 28th, 2008 Author Kyle Racki

-Filed Under Branding & Web Design,
+Filed Under Design, 3

 Most small to medium business have heard the term ‘branding’ thrown around before.
 Some think it’s a meaningless buzzword, others know that having a healthy brand is vital to the success of a company.
 But somewhere in the life of a business, it is essential to take a step back and re-brand, at least from a visual standpoint.
 But when does such a drastic decision need to be made?